George Floyd's last words fly across the skies of US cities

 Over the weekend, banners reading "Please I can't breathe" and "They're going to kill me" were seen trailing airplanes above Detroit and New York City respectively.
 The other three, flown across Los Angeles, Miami and Dallas, read "My stomach hurts," "My neck hurts" and "Everything hurts" -- words heard in a video filmed by a bystander and widely circulated on social media.

 Floyd was pronounced dead shortly after his arrest last Monday.
-Police officer Derek Chauvin was seen kneeling on Floyd's neck for more than eight minutes, despite his pleas of "I can't breathe."
+Plolice officer Derek Chauvin was seen kneeling on Floyd's neck for more than eight minutes, despite his pleas of "I can't breathe."
 All four officers involved in the incident have been fired from the Minneapolis Police Department, while Chauvin now faces charges of third-degree murder and second-degree manslaughter.

 In a press release, the artist said his elaborate project was inspired by "a need for unity and the understanding that what happened to George Floyd is happening all over America."